 Question: Where can I get information for my medical insurance company?

-Question: Why do I need a student identification (ID) card and validation sticker?
+Question: Why do I need a student identification (ID) card?

 Answer: Please go to our Student ID webpage for more information.